Travel details

 Esentepe

-In the morning, a magical scene unfolds with balloons drifting across the sky, and in the evening, the rock faces are dyed red, creating a dramatic view.
+In the morning, balloons float in the sky creating a magical scene, while in the evening the rock faces turn red for a dramatic view.

-A moment of healing awaits, where you can feel both the grandeur and the tranquility of nature at the same time.
+It’s a soothing moment where you can feel both the grandeur and serenity of nature.

 [Japanese Guide]